Autocar Company: White, Volvo and GMC

 Shortly after the move to Utah in 1980, with White insolvent, in 1981 AB Volvo acquired the U.S. assets and brands to become Volvo-White LLC.
 Volvo produced trucks under both the White and Autocar brands and Autocar continued as the division focused on severe-duty trucks.
-The Autocar DK severe-duty line was launched in 1983 and, as a replacement of the venerable DC line, was widely used in heavy dump truck, concrete mixer, refuse, and oil field applications, among many others.
-Also launched in 1983 was the widely admired Autocar AT64F, a top-of-the-line long-haul tractor marketed as "The Legend".
+The Autocar DK severe-duty line was launched in 1983 and, as a replacement of the DC line, was used in heavy dump truck, concrete mixer, refuse, and oil field applications, among many others.
+Also launched in 1983 was the Autocar AT64F, a top-of-the-line long-haul tractor marketed as "The Legend".
 The last traditional Autocar with a "Custom Driver Cab" was made in Ogden on December 18, 1987.
 In 1988, the DK was replaced by the Autocar ACL and ACM models, which used the White Xpeditor cab, first used by Autocar in the Construcktor 2 model.
 While the AC-series trucks were tough and reliable, they incorporated an expanded number of Volvo components and, for some Autocar loyalists, marked a dilution of the Autocar brand.

 Volvo-White bought GMC's heavy truck business in 1987 creating the Volvo WhiteGMC brand.
 Volvo later dropped any reference to White but used the Autocar bow-tie emblem on the radiator and hood side panels.
 In 1996 "Autocar" became a truck model name.

 Autocar remained a part of Volvo until 2001.
-When Volvo acquired the North American operations of Renault Trucks in 2000, including its wholly-owned subsidiary Mack Trucks, the merged company would have had an excess or anti-competitive share of the refuse truck market sector.
+When Volvo acquired the North American operations of Renault Trucks in 2000, including its wholly owned subsidiary Mack Trucks, the merged company would have had an excess or anti-competitive share of the refuse truck market sector.
 Volvo agreed to sell select designs for the Xpeditor low cab-forward severe-duty products, intellectual properties, and the Autocar brand to Highland Park, Illinois-based Grand Vehicle Works Holdings, LLC (GVW Group).
 Autocar used the Xpeditor cab developed by White in the Autocar ACL and ACM conventional truck models and had also used it in the earlier Autocar Construcktor 2 conventional truck model, beginning in 1977.